Kosz1212/DLCS/README.md

 - Ensure that you have installed the necessary tools: a C++ compiler (e.g., g++), **Doxygen** for documentation generation, and **Graphviz** if you want diagram generation in the documentation.
 - If you want to automatically open the HTML documentation in your browser, you can uncomment the relevant `xdg-open` lines in the build scripts.

-Should you have any questions, feel free to contact us!
+Should you have any questions, feel free to contact me!